ABOUT THE DIRECTOR OF ZELLOUS HOPE PROJECT

 Today, the Zellous Hope Project serves hundreds of individuals and families throughout Allegheny County and has formed partnerships and a collaborative with other organizations and programs to meet the needs of those it serves.

 The Zellous Hope Mission is simple, but powerful.
-It is, Providing a bridge over the holes on the road to better living.
+It is, Providing a bridge over the holes on the road to better living, by working with existing organizations to create what those we serve say they need to live better..
 Denise's non-profit's driving principle is: Empathy is the mother of hope and it is our reasonable duty to give birth to that hope.